News & Events

 STRONG VOLUNTEERS NEEDED!
 The pantry is looking for a couple of strong individuals to help on Tuesday from 10:00 - 3:00 handling donations and cartons of food.
 Must be cheerful, cooperative and able to follow directions.
 Great opportunity for Summer Break volunteer hours.
 Contact email@example.com

 Pantry volunteers have been busy re-stocking our shelves with donations from the many individuals, churches, schools, organizations and companies who were so generous in the holiday season.
 We are always humbled by the outpouring of support for our community Pantry.
 Thank you to all from the bottom of our hearts!

 In May each year, the National Association of Letter Carriers (NALC) out of our Des Plaines Post Office volunteer their time (and muscles) to collect food from residences on one day.
-In 2017, more than 34,000 pounds of food was collected for the Pantry!
+This year, more than 28,000 pounds of food was collected for the Pantry!
 Thank you to all who donated food and to all who volunteered to help.

 This mini-golf and picnic event fundraiser is held at Mountain View Miniature Golf (Algonquin Rd. just west of Wolf Rd.
 This fun event brings together the community and local sponsors to benefit the Pantry each August.
 Spread the word at your workplace or to members of your organization.

 Bears Tailgate Fundraiser

 Football season is in full swing in November when volunteers host this fundraiser at Club Casa in Des Plaines.
 Snacks, beer, wine and a halftime buffet make this a fun event that everyone looks forward to.
 Watch for details coming your way in October.